WHAT IS URBAN STORMWATER?

 When it rains or snows water flows over the land surface, heading downhill to the nearest stream or ditch, this is called stormwater runoff.

-In cities and towns, the water can't soak through the pavement and rooftops like it
+In urban settings, water cannot soak through pavement and rooftops like it can into

-can into the soil.
-As a result, cities have much more stormwater runoff than forests
+the soil.
+As a result, cities have larger amounts of stormwater runoff than forests

 and fields do.
-The water flows off impervious surfaces such as driveways, rooftops,
+Water flows off of impervious surfaces (such as driveways, rooftops,

 drains.
-These drains carry the water (as well as oil and other toxic chemicals caused by cars and households) directly to your local stream or lake.
+These drains carry the water as well as other toxic chemicals directly to lakes and streams.

 Water quality in an area generally starts to become impaired when impervious land cover rises above 10 percent.
 The more impervious cover, the greater the risk that your watershed is contaminated.

-The Intermountain West has in recent years experienced some of the fastest urban growth in the United States.
+In recent years, the Intermountain West has experienced some of the fastest urban growth in the United States.
 With an increasing population comes an increased demand for water resources, particularly in watering lawns and gardens.
-Water use in the West has grown so much that the Colorado River, a major water source, is completely used up before it even reaches the sea.
+Because the west's water consumption has increased the Colorado River now runs dry before it can reach the sea.

-This rapid growth of development and water consumption are hard on the native desert ecosystems of our area.
-These ecosystems are extremely delicate and take hundreds of years to develop.
-As such, they suffer when humans impact them through construction.
-Impervious surfaces such as roads and parking lots complicate the problem by introducing pollutants into the ecosystem.
+This rapid urban growth and water consumption are detrimental to Utah's native desert ecosystems which are extremely delicate and take hundreds of years to develop.
+Unfortunately impervious surfaces and construction complicate the problem by introducing pollutants into the ecosystem.
 During dry periods between rain events, pollutants build up on these surfaces.
 The first storm after a long dry period then creates a “first flush,” sending that high concentration of pollution into the watershed.